lisanet/fx-upscale/README.md

 > Extremely large outputs are automatically converted to ProRes 422 and saved as `.mov` to ensure stability and compatibility.
 Specifically, outputs larger than roughly 118 megapixels (≈14.5K × 8.1K) force ProRes due to encoder limitations with H.264/HEVC at those sizes.

 By default, HEVC/H.264 outputs use a 2.0-second keyframe interval and disable frame reordering (no B-frames) to make scrubbing and short seeks more reliable across players.
 You can adjust or override this via the flags above.

+When specifying `--quality`, values between 0.0–1.0 are accepted and mapped to VideoToolbox's `kVTCompressionPropertyKey_Quality`.
+This effectively tunes constant-quality behavior similar to CRF/CQ for H.264/HEVC via VideoToolbox.
+For ProRes, this setting is ignored.

 ## Installation